 - The first modern cloud-based file hosting service was invented in 2008

 - Modern digital project management tools were popularized around 2010

-- Digital virtual assistants were popularized in 2011
+- Digital virtual assistants were popularized around 2011

-These changes have enabled the current version of UP to exist.
+These advances have enabled the current version of UP to exist.
 But what we can do today is only the beginning.
-Down the line machine learning and distributed workforces may bring better thinking and execution to millions.
-Advanced control systems may help people stay on track with their upgrades.
+Down the line, machine learning and distributed workforces may bring better critical thinking and execution to millions.
+Advanced control systems may help people more easily stay on track with their goals.
 And neurohacking may allow us to radically upgrade our intelligence.

-In the near-term, we may move from a many-to-one facilitation model to a fully automated software model.
-If you’d like to help with this, reach out.
+In the near-future, UP may move from a one-on-one facilitation model to a fully automated software model.
+We wish to serve anyone who wants our help, not just a select few.

-In the long-term, the aim is for UP to incorporate every relevant conceptual and technological upgrade society develops.
-UP in 10 years will hopefully look radically different than UP today.
-UP in 100 years….
+In the long-term, our aim is to incorporate every relevant conceptual and technological upgrade our species develops.
+Hopefully, UP in 10 years will look radically different than UP today.
+And UP in 100 years, who knows…